-• Casual, loose clothing that allows children to move and play comfortably is recommended.

-- Shoes should be safe and appropriate for recess and PE.
+- Casual, loose clothing that allows children to move and play comfortably is recommended. - Shoes should be safe and appropriate for recess and PE.
 Closed-toed shoes are best for school and are required for "PE days."
 Flip-flops, shoes without a heel strap, boots, "wheelies," dress shoes or shoes with high heels are not safe. - Beach attire, such as halter tops, bare midriffs, strapless shirts or dresses, spaghetti strap shirts or dresses, see-through clothing, off-the-shoulder blouses and short skirts/shorts are not appropriate for school. - In hot weather, students may wear shorts that have at least three inch inseam.
 Remember, however, that long pants protect knees better than shorts do!
-Pants and shorts must be worn at the waistline and must not expose undergarments. - Clothing which displays vulgar language or gang symbols, promotes drugs, alcohol or other inappropriate or illegal messages are not permitted. - Bracelets and other dangling jewelry can tangle in play equipment and cause injury. - Light-up shoes and roller shoes are not permitted - Hats are permitted if they meet all the dress code requirements Faculty may require them to be removed during the class time
+Pants and shorts must be worn at the waistline and must not expose undergarments. - Clothing which displays vulgar language, gang symbols, promotes drugs, alcohol, or other inappropriate or illegal messages are not permitted.
+This includes hate speech and comments that may be considered derogatory or disparaging of any group. - Bracelets and other dangling jewelry can tangle in play equipment and cause injury. - Light-up shoes and roller shoes are not permitted - Hats are permitted if they meet all the dress code requirements Faculty may require them to be removed during the class time for an elementary school.

-Before your child walks out the door, please make sure he/she is wearing appropriate clothing for an elementary school.
 Students may be sent home to change clothing if their attire is inappropriate.

+Before your child walks out the door, please make sure he/she is wearing appropriate clothing